-Figure 28b Resected Gap Assessment The combination of resected proximal tibia and resected distal femur may now be assessed to ensure adequate bone removal for tibia and distal femoral implants.
-Joint laxity is assessed by selecting the appropriate resected spacer thickness that allows resistance but two finger free movement between the resected tibia and native femoral anatomy, and may be confirmed by tightness of the next available millimeter thickness gap spacer.
-The thickness of resected gap stick indicates the composite thickness of the tibia implant construct and distal femoral implant thicknesses (Figure 29).
+Resected Gap Assessment The combination of resected proximal tibia and resected distal femur may now be assessed to ensure adequate bone removal for tibia and distal femoral implants.
+Joint laxity is assessed by selecting the appropriate resected spacer thickness that allows resistance but two finger free movement between the resected tibia and native femoral anatomy.
+This may be confirmed by tightness of the next available millimeter thickness gap spacer.
+The thickness of resected gap stick indicates the composite thickness of the tibia implant construct and distal femoral implant thicknesses (Figure 34).
+Note: Limb Alignment should also be assessed with the resected gap stick to avoid over correction.

-Figure 29 Completing Femur Resections Preparation of remaining planar femoral resections is completed at this step to prepare native bone to receive provisional femoral trials.
+0 Completing Femur Resections Preparation of remaining planar femoral resections is completed at this step to prepare native bone to receive provisional femoral trials.
 Initial sizing and component rotation are also completed at this step.
 Femoral implants are available in ten sizes, separated by 2 mm A/P increments, and two hands (LM/RL, and RM/LL).
-Likewise A/P cutting blocks are provided for each size and hand whereby the outer profile of the A/P block represents the shape of the corresponding femoral implant (Figure 30).
-The standard method for selecting and aligning the A/P cutting block is to mate the appropriate resected gap spacer with an approximate size femoral cutting block, then to place the construct between the resected proximal tibia and native posterior femur, and placing the distal surface of the cutting block flush with the distal femoral resection.
-The cutting block should then be moved into an approximate M/L position and a preliminary size should be assessed (Figure 31).
+Likewise A/P cutting blocks are provided for each size and hand whereby the outer profile of the A/P block represents the shape of the corresponding femoral implant (Figure 35).

+Figure 35 The standard method for selecting and aligning the A/P cutting block is to mate the appropriate resected gap spacer with an approximate size femoral cutting block, then to place the construct between the resected proximal tibia and native posterior femur, and placing the distal surface of the cutting block flush with the distal femoral resection.
+The cutting block should then be moved into an approximate M/L position and a preliminary size should be assessed (Figure 36).

-Optional: Rotation and placement may alternately be set, or fine tuned by using the A/P block holder (T-Handle) (Figure 32).
+Optional: Rotation and placement may alternately be set, or fine tuned by using the A/P block holder (T-Handle) (Figure 37).
 This may be used in lieu of the gap spacer to set component position/ rotation, or to fine tune after anterior pin has been affixed and gap spacer removed.

-Component size is suggested to be selected such that 2-3 mm of exposed resected bone is visible anterior of the tip of the component as shown in (Figure 33).
-Once appropriate component size and rotation have been determined the cutting block should then be pinned in place using a rimmed pin through one of the two holes in the anterior of the block, and a rimmed or non-rimmed pin in one of the oblique fixation holes.
-Once properly fixed the gap spacer may be removed (Figure 34).
+Component size is suggested to be selected such that 2-3 mm of exposed resected bone is visible anterior of the tip of the component as shown in (Figure 38).
+Once appropriate component size and rotation have been determined, the cutting block should then be pinned in place using a rimmed pin through one of the two holes in the anterior of the block, and a rimmed or non-rimmed pin in one of the oblique fixation holes.
+Once properly fixed, the gap spacer may be removed (Figure 39).
 Optional: The alignment holes for the Drill Thru Femoral trials may be drilled using either an 3.2 mm (1/8") drill bit or by partially threading a speed pin into the resected bone.
-Care should be taken to avoid overdrilling the depth of these holes, appropriate depth of preparation needed to align trial spikes is approximately 5-10 mm (Figure 35).
+Care should be taken to avoid over drilling the depth of these holes, appropriate depth of preparation needed to align trial spikes is approximately 5 mm (Figure 40).
 Complete the posterior and chamfer resections.
-It is suggested to complete the posterior resection first as this will be the component reference for positional alignment, then to resect the bone to prepare for the chamfer (Figure 36).
-Please see information on the following page for additional tips completing sizing and femoral resections and optional drilling step.
+It is suggested to complete the posterior resection first as this will be the component reference for positional alignment, then to resect the bone to prepare for the chamfer (Figure 41).
+Please see information on the following page for additional tips on completing sizing and femoral resections and the optional drilling step.